spaconference/spa-website/README.md

 Please note, the deployment does not purge removed pages (because the programme is generated elsewhere and we do not want a deploy to delete the programme), so if there is a reason to remove a deployed page please contact the [administrator](mailto:website@spaconference.org).

+## On change of year

+Some changes need to be made after the conference to set up this project so that it publishes next year's site to next year's location.
+See the [SPA handbook](https://github.com/spaconference/spa-handbook/blob/master/website/change-of-year.md) for more details.